COVESA/vissr/tutorial/content/_index.md

 * gRPC support.
 This wa already available on an experimental level in VISSR @v2.0.
 * Any further new features added to the VISSv3.0 specification will become implemented.

+### Non-backwards compatible changes from VISSv2.0
+* The filter keyname "type" is changed to "variant".
+* The filter variants "static-metadata" and "dynamic-metadata" are replaced by the variant "metadata".
+* The "subscriptionId" parameter in unsubscribe response messages is deleted.

 Also found on this repo are implementations of other components that are needed to realize a communication tech stack that reaches from clients through the server and to the underlying vehicle system interface.

 ![VISSv2 communication tech stack](/vissr/images/WAII-tech-stack.jpg?width=40pc)